bootchk/embeddedDutyCycleOld/readme.md

 The duty cycle can be very large.
 For example, the system theoretically could wake up for one second every hundred years, powered by a coin cell battery.

+Dev env
+-

+The project is an Eclipse IDE project, using GCC or ARM GCC.
+The project has paths to include files for dependencies.

+The final build is intended to be in Energia IDE.

+Low level time libraries
+-

+"Calendar time" is broken into second, minute, hour, day, ...
+"Epoch time" is seconds from a reference instant.

+The RTC chip implements calendar time.
+(Do any of them support epoch time?)

+Unix has a standard library for calendar time and epoch time. (time.h) Energia doesn't support it.
+Paul Stoffgren's Arduino Time library is similar to the Unix standard library (implements calendar and epoch time.)

+The design for setting alarm converts from calendar time to epoch time, does the math (simple integer math), and converts back.

 Features of Alarm class
 -